eggjs/egg-socket.io/README.md

 };
 ```

+### Session

+The session is supported by `egg-socket.io`.
+It behaviour just like the normal HTTP session.

+Session creates or check just happens at the handshake period.
+Session can be accessed by `ctx.session` in packetMiddleware and controller, but it's only created at the at the handshake period.

+The feature is powered by [egg-session](https://github.com/eggjs/egg-session), make sure it has been enabled.

 ## Cluster

 If your Socket.IO service is powered by mutil server, you must think about cluster solution.It can't work without cluster like broadcast ,rooms and so on.